 How It Works

 The ITC is located at Basin Electric Power Cooperative’s Dry Fork Station, seven miles north of Gillette, Wyoming.
-Researchers at the ITC have access to flue gas otherwise released from the plant, a combination of ambient air, water vapor and carbon dioxide.
+Researchers at the ITC have access to scrubbed flue gas otherwise released from the plant, which is largely a combination of ambient air, water vapor and 12.5% carbon dioxide.

 A steel duct connects the plants gas flue to the ITC.
 Technology positioned inside the plants’ exhaust flue allows researchers to divert flue gas to their testing facility when and as needed, where carbon dioxide molecules can be pulled and utilized.